 Compared to the same query on an android mobile device:

-Despite the omission of the directions link on Android mobile browsers, it appears that iOS mobile browsers are still showing full business addresses and directions links.
+Despite the omission of the directions link on Android mobile browsers, it appears that iOS mobile browsers are still showing full business listing addresses and directions links.
 Currently, the Google 3-Pack update does not appear to have any consistency across mobile search.

-Here is the same local search query performed on an IOS mobile device:
+Below you see the same local search query performed on an IOS mobile device: